An easy guide for cleaning, organising and tidying your kitchen’s top 5 clutter-prone spots – perfect for keeping you busy during self-isolation.

 Purge, purge, purge!
 10 water bottles for four people is simply unnecessary.
 I recently culled my water bottle collection and replaced them with good quality water bottles instead – that are named! – so there’s no mess (or arguments over who owns which one).

 Organise!
 If you have lots of drink bottles (and you can’t part with them) that are constantly falling over or getting shoved in the cupboard by kids, then this hack is for you.
-A magazine file like this Kvissle magazine files from Ikea ($14.99 set of 2) will help keep the bottles upright.
+A magazine file like this File Organiser on Wheels will help keep the bottles upright.

 Water bottles are also renowned for getting a little slimy (yuk!).
 If your drink bottles are in need of a good clean, check out my easy tip for doing this here.